GrizzHacks/single-source-live-site/docs/dataStructure.md

 This defines the events that take place at your hackaton.
 For example, this is where you would lay out your schedule for opening/closing cermonies, workshops, tech talks, mini-events, meals, and more.

+TODO: Speaker Information Coming Soon!

+TODO: In the future, events should automatically be sorted by end time.
+In the mean time, they go by array order.

 ```json
 {
   "events": [